Origin story

 Through this passion a greater appreciation of art, and understanding arose.

-A vibrant and outstanding culture with tens of thousands of participants Nation wide, still completely out of view to so many.
+A vibrant, outstanding culture with tens of thousands of participants Nation wide, still completely out of view to so many.
 Renowned, successful artists, who were house hold names in certain communities, yet completely missed by the art appreciating world.

 Poshy glass a local vendor and friend of the shop, invited Berry to watch the process of glassblowing, and as a birthday present even try it out.